matloff/fasteR/README.md

 ```

 First, that 8 was *recycled* into 3 8s, i.e. the vector (8,8,8), in
 order to have the same length as **x**.
+This sets up an
+element-by-element comparison.
 Then, the 5 was compared to the
 first 8, yielding FALSE i.e. 5 is NOT greater than 8.
 Then 12 was
 compared to the second 8, then 13 with the third.
 So, we got the vector
 (FALSE,TRUE,TRUE).